What Is the Best RV for Full Time Living and Travel?

 Windows should be dual pane because this will help to maintain a balanced climate within the coach and will also lower noise levels.
 In addition, these windows help to keep RVs cleaner because less dust enters them.

-In addition, solid flooring made of quality materials such as ceramic tile will be much easier to keep clean.
+Also, solid flooring made of quality materials such as ceramic tile will be much easier to keep clean.
 If well maintained these types of floors should last the life of the coach.

 RVs have a multitude of configurations, so it is important to choose one with a floor plan that will make you feel comfortable without becoming claustrophobic!
 Here are some components that will help you achieve this goal.